What “All of Us” Accomplished in 2011

-- Kulanu continued to support the community’s primary and secondary school, which successfully educate more than 700 Jewish, Christian and Muslim students.
+- Kulanu continued to support the community’s primary and secondary schools, which successfully educate more than 700 Jewish, Christian, and Muslim students.
 (Yearly cost: $74 per student)

 - Kulanu continued essential school nutrition programs, which increase students’ attendance and performance at school.
 (Yearly cost: $39 per student for breakfast and lunch)

 - Special projects: an elementary school library/literacy program; construction of two new classrooms and staff house, a food storage building, and a grain mill in Namutumba village.

 - Kulanu founder Jack Zeller and Lemba coordinator Sandy Leeder journeyed to Zimbabwe to visit the Lemba community.
 They contributed funds for the construction of the Great Zimbabwe Synagogue in Mapakomhere, the first synagogue in many generations.

 - Jack Zeller initiated distance-learning classes in Harare and Mazvingo, organized an on-site class taught by Dr. Rabson Wuriga in Mapakomhere, and provided a laptop computer to support his teaching.